mallikankati/machine_learning/README.md

 My attempt to implement ML algorithms in python, panda, numpy and sklearn

-I am not going to implement all algorithms but will try to cover simplest algorithms first before enter into complex one
+I am not going to implement all algorithms but will try to cover simplest algorithms first before dig into complex one

-**Note: ** All algorithms require a standard data preprocessing step which covered in details
+`**Note: **  All algorithms require a standard data preprocessing step which covered in details`

 **1: Data Preprocessing **